Last updated on April 22nd, 2023

 04. Enforce Strong Password Settings and Two-Factor Authentication

 Website visitors’ vital data or existing consumers’ data, or even details of social media followers, etc., need to be protected.
-Security of e-commerce sites entails protective measures to protect their data.
+Security of e-commerce website entails protective measures to protect their data.

 One simple protective method that’s been with us since the birth of the internet is passwords.
 Passwords are protective codes that provide exclusive access to data; it protects and safeguards the user’s data.
 But since malware attacks have become intricate and tricky, many websites are implementing basic standards for passwords.

 Another way to protect user data or prevent website user’s accounts from being attacked is two-factor authentication.
 Instead of having an account only password-protected, adding another log-in step is like adding another security layer.
-E-commerce security must protect data related to the organization, consumers, and website.
+E-commerce security must involve authentication security to protect data related to the organization, consumers, and website.